PortSwigger/multi-totp-authenticator/README.md

 ### Enable verbose logging
 This option enables additional logging for debugging purposes.
 This can affect performance, and should be left off when it is not in use.

-### Replacement method
-This extension has two replacement "modes." <ins>Switching replacement modes requires an extension reload.</ins>

-#### Mode: Monitor all requests
-This replacement mode will monitor all requests, inserting TOTPs where their match string is found.
-You can, and should, limit the scope of this using the "Replace in X" settings below.

-#### Mode: Session handling rules only
-This replacement mode will only match and replace requests which activate a session handling rule.
-This allows for greater control over the scope of requests the extension can act on.
-However, you must first create a session handling rule that invokes TOTP's extension handler, labeled, "Insert TOTP into request."
-For more information on configuring session handling rules, see [PortSwigger's documentation](https://portswigger.net/burp/documentation/desktop/settings/sessions/session-handling-rules).

-**Note:** Session handling rules have an important drawback.
-If the rule modifies a request sent in Repeater, the message editor in Repeater is updated to display the modified request.
-This means that, if you use a placeholder for TOTP matching (e.g. `_Name_`,) it will be replaced with the TOTP code upon sending the request.
-You can avoid this by using the ["Monitor all requests" mode](#mode-monitor-all-requests).

-### Replace in Target
-**Note:** The extension ignores this option when using ["Session handling rules only" mode](#mode-session-handling-rules-only).

-Enabling this will allow the extension to monitor and replace requests made from the Target tool.

-### Replace in Scanner
-**Note:** The extension ignores this option when using ["Session handling rules only" mode](#mode-session-handling-rules-only).

-Enabling this will allow the extension to monitor and replace requests made from the Scanner tool.

-### Replace in Repeater
-**Note:** The extension ignores this option when using ["Session handling rules only" mode](#mode-session-handling-rules-only).

-Enabling this will allow the extension to monitor and replace requests made from the Repeater tool.

-### Replace in Intruder
-**Note:** The extension ignores this option when using ["Session handling rules only" mode](#mode-session-handling-rules-only).

-Enabling this will allow the extension to monitor and replace requests made from the Intruder tool.

-### Replace in Sequencer
-**Note:** The extension ignores this option when using ["Session handling rules only" mode](#mode-session-handling-rules-only).

-Enabling this will allow the extension to monitor and replace requests made from the Sequencer tool.

-### Replace in AI
-**Note:** The extension ignores this option when using ["Session handling rules only" mode](#mode-session-handling-rules-only).

-Enabling this will allow the extension to monitor and replace requests made from the Burp AI tool.

-### Replace in Extensions
-**Note:** The extension ignores this option when using ["Session handling rules only" mode](#mode-session-handling-rules-only).

-Enabling this will allow the extension to monitor and replace requests made from Extensions.

-### Replace in Proxy
-**Note:** The extension ignores this option when using ["Session handling rules only" mode](#mode-session-handling-rules-only).

-Enabling this will allow the extension to monitor and replace requests made from the Proxy tool.

 ## Acknowledgements
 - TOTPs are generated using code from [RFC 6238 Appendix A](https://datatracker.ietf.org/doc/html/rfc6238#appendix-A) by Johan Rydell, published under the IETF Trust's Revised BSD License.